ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 }
 ```

-We use the interface/abstract base class pattern because we need to implement custom List queries.
-If these inherit from `ListQuery`, we run into issues with factories and pattern methods.
-Using a base class to implement the bolierplate code solves this problem.
+We separate the code into the interface/abstract base class pattern so can implement custom List queries.
+If these inherit from `ListQuery`, we run into issues with factories and pattern matching methods.
+Using a base class to implement the boilerplate code solves this problem.

 ### FKListQuery